bogdanovmn/jaclin/README.md

             .withFlag("flag", "...description of the option...")

             // Optional integer argument
-            .withInt("int-opt", "...description of the option...")
+            .withArgInt("int-option", "...description of the option...")

-            // If you need something what this wrapper doesn't support,
-            // you can pass original Apache's Option object .withCustomOption(
-                Option.builder()
-                    .longOpt("custom-option")
-                    .desc("...description of the option...")
-            )

             // Mandatory option
+            .withArg("mandatory-option", "...description of the option...")
-            // note that we specified the short name directly (usually it is generating automatically) .withArg("mandatory-option", "...description of the option...")
+                .withShort("m") // option's short name definition (by default, it is generating automatically) .required()
-                .withShort("m")
-                .required()

             .withEntryPoint(